CHC81115 Graduate Diploma of Family Dispute Resolution

 - Online learning – reading course material and supplementary material

-- Webinars and watching recorded webinars if you are unable to participate live
+- Webinars and watching recorded webinars if you are unable to participate in live.

 - Access to the New Ways for Families – Parenting after Separation Course